shentt67/shentt67/README.md

 ### Hi, Welcome! 👋
 ***
-- 🏫 I am currently a 4-th year undergraduate student in Whuhan University, Hubei Province, China.
+- 🏫 I am currently a 4-th year undergraduate student in **Whuhan University**, Hubei Province, China.
 - 🚲 My subject is software engineering, and I used to be a front-end engineer.
-In 2022, I participate in creating a company called UnknowByte, and developed a app as the front-end leader about NFT (Digital Collections and Blockchain, you can find introduction in Wikipedia [Intro of NFT](https://en.wikipedia.org/wiki/Non-fungible_token)) with my friends.
-And our platform recieved more than 200k registers.
+In 2022, I participate in creating a company called **UnknowByte**, and developed a app as the front-end leader about **NFT** (Digital Collections and Blockchain, you can find introduction in Wikipedia [Intro of NFT](https://en.wikipedia.org/wiki/Non-fungible_token)) with my friends.
+And our platform recieved more than **200k registers**.
 Due to the busy study and other aspects of reasons, we disbanded after half years.
 - 🚗 Now I am interested in AI.
 My study about AI began in October, 2022.
-I have contributed two CCF-A papers.
-I used to study on Person Re-identification and Graph Learning, and now my interests are Multi-modal Recommendation and Diffusion Model.
+I have **contributed two CCF-A papers**.
+I used to study on **Person Re-identification and Graph Learning**, and now my interests are **Multi-modal Recommendation and Diffusion Model**.
 Welcome to communicate if you have the same interests!
-And here is my WeChat qrcode:
+We can have a discussion on WeChat:

 <img width="30%" height="30%" src="https://user-images.githubusercontent.com/68014311/227837704-f503d46f-bc36-437a-bc8a-fe9824bdc60b.jpg" />